For more information about divided discussions, see About Divided Discussion Topics.

 Posts that discussion team members add to unified discussion topics are always visible to all learners, regardless of what group they belong to.

-Keep these additional considerations in mind when you edit posts in a course that includes cohorts or multiple enrollment tracks.
+Keep these additional considerations in mind when you edit posts in a course that includes learner groups (cohorts).

 You cannot change the visibility of a post after it has been added.
 If you notice that a post contains information that is not appropriate for the group who can read it, edit the content of the post or delete the post.